FailAcademy/learning/adp-vancouver/_slides/week-04/03-auth-server.md

 # Cookies

-Our project will use the browsers built-in mechanism for sending cookies to help us authenticate our users, once they are signed in.
+Our project will use the browser's built-in mechanism for sending cookies to help us authenticate our users, once they are signed in.

 Let's find out where cookies are stored by using your browser's dev-tools.